 But even in North Carolina the continued enforcement of these claims has long been controversial.
 Over two decades ago a well-known tort treatise declared their legitimacy “problematic” and “dubious.”
 See Logan and Logan, North Carolina Torts, Ed.
 1996, p.
 439. A decade before that, in 1984, the North Carolina Court of Appeals attempted to judicially abolish them, stating that “there is no continuing legal basis for the retention of these tort actions today” and that they “remain permeated with the uncultivated and obsolete ideas which marked their origin.”
 Cannon v.
 Miller, 71 N.C.
 App.
 460, 497 (1984).
 The court’s attempt was, however, rebuffed by the North Carolina Supreme Court without discussion of the merits.
 313 N.C.
 324 (1985).

-In 2015, Amber Malacek, a nurse, began a sexual relationship with Dr. Derek Williams.
-Marc Malacek, Amber’s husband, sued Dr. Williams under both tort theories.
+In 2015, Amber Malecek, a nurse, began a sexual relationship with Dr. Derek Williams.
+Marc Malecek, Amber’s husband, sued Dr. Williams under both tort theories.
 Dr. Williams moved to dismiss both claims on grounds that they were facial violations of his First and Fourteenth Amendment rights.
 The trial court agreed and in May 2016 dismissed the case at the pleadings stage.
-Mr. Malacek appealed the dismissal, and the Court of Appeals disagreed with the trial court.
+Mr. Malecek appealed the dismissal, and the Court of Appeals disagreed with the trial court.

 The Court of Appeals acknowledged from the outset that “these laws were born out of misogyny and in modern times are often used as tools for enterprising divorce lawyers seeking leverage over the other side.”
 [For a candid admission of this strategy, see here.]
 The panel went on to make clear that its opinion was “neither an endorsement nor a critique” of the claims, and stated that “[w]hether this Court believes these torts are good or bad policy is irrelevant; we cannot hold a law facially unconstitutional because it is bad policy.”